ocapn/ocapn/draft-specifications/Locators.md

 ## [Syrup Serialization](#peer-syrup-serialization)

-It's encoded as a record with the label `ocapn-peer` and three arguments:
+It's encoded as a record with the label `ocapn-peer` (symbol) and three
+arguments:

 ```
-<ocapn-peer designator  ; string
-            transport   ; symbol (cannot contain ".")
+<ocapn-peer transport   ; symbol (cannot contain ".")
+            designator  ; string
-            hints>      ; hashmap | false
+            hints>      ; struct | false
 ```

 ### Hints

-This is a hashmap of key and values which are designed to encode additional connection information that the  netlayer might need to reach the peer.
-The keys should be symbols with the values as strings.
+The hints are a [struct](https://github.com/ocapn/ocapn/wiki/Abstract-Syntax#struct-json) which encode additional connection information that the netlayer might need to reach the peer.
 There can be any number of hints, including none at all.
-If no hints are used this field should be set to false.
+If no hints are used this field can be set to false.

 ## URI Serialization